 The SRT is also part of the Marine Incident Response Team (MIRT) through a partnership with the Port of Virginia.
 This partnership provides valuable training to the members and resources to the citizens of Henrico in the event of a water-borne incident.

 Technical Rescue Team

-The Henrico Technical Rescue Team (HTRT) was organized in 1990.
+The Henrico Technical Rescue Team was organized in 1990.
 The original purpose was to be able to respond to unusual rescue situations in Henrico County, particularly those which involve collapsed structures or require extensive rope techniques.
-The team is now capable of responding to incidents involving confined spaces, high angle rescue (vertical rope operations), low angle rescue (horizontal or near-horizontal rope operations), trench collapse, structure collapse, vehicle extrication, heavy equipment extrication, or any combination of these.
+The team is now capable of responding to incidents involving confined spaces, high angle rescue (vertical rope operations), low angle rescue (horizontal or near-horizontal rope operations), trench collapse, structure collapse, vehicle extrication, heavy equipment extrication, surface and swift-water rescues or any combination of these.

 The Henrico TRT consists of thirty-one (31) core members (those personnel assigned to Station #1) and numerous other support members.
 The team members operate four vehicles: a rescue engine (combination suppression unit & heavy rescue vehicle), an aerial platform ladder truck, a rescue support unit (Sterling tractor trailer unit) and an ALS transport unit.